EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Economics/Finance/Just Keep Buying.md

 - Individuals who saw the older versions of themselves allocated about 2% more of their pay (on average) to retirement than people who didn’t see such photos.⁶¹ This suggests that seeing a realistic older version of yourself may be helpful in encouraging long-term investing behavior.

 - “Americans are getting stronger.
-Twenty years ago, it took two people to carry $10 worth of groceries.
+Twenty years ago, it took two people to carry USD 10 worth of groceries.
 Today, a five-year old could do it.”

 - Despite all the praise that I have just given to stocks, they are not for the faint of heart.
 In fact, you should expect to see a 50%+ price decline a couple times a century, a 30% decline once every four to five years, and a 10% price decline at least every other year.